 Anytime you buy a mattress online, you should expect free shipping, regardless of the retailer or brand from which you purchase.
 If it doesn’t have free shipping, you should consider one of the multiple dozens of other mattresses that we’ve reviewed.

 We should point out that WinkBed is a heavier, thicker mattress and lacks handles.
-It therefore is not a lot of fun to move, so you should only get this bed if you’re not planning on moving living situations frequently.
+It therefore is not a lot of fun to move, so you should always have a buddy around to help you hoist it from room to room.

 WinkBed gives you a 120-night risk-free trial period with their mattress.
 This is your chance to judge the bed for yourself.
 If, at any point during the trial period, you decide you don’t like the bed or no longer want the bed, you can get a full refund.
 There is no catch.